For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 We also recovered Roman period arrowheads that may originate from the Roman siege before the destruction of the Temple.
 The sifted earth contains large amounts of ash from repeated conflagrations.
 This, too, may attest to the Roman destruction of the Temple.

 The finds from the Late Roman period (70 to 324 CE) reflect the pagan nature of the site under Roman control.
 These finds include coins, pottery, gaming pieces, and evidence for a bone tools workshop at the site.

 The TMSP has uncovered rich archaeological remains from the Byzantine period (324 to 638 CE).
 These include mosaic tesserae, roof tiles, fragments of Corinthian pillar capitals, church chancel screens and numerous coins.
 The pottery includes many oil lamps, some bearing misspelled Greek inscriptions, and others emblazoned with a cross or stylized cruciform lamp handles.
-An important group of crucifixes and cross-shaped pendants of various styles and materials was also found.
-On some of them the image of Jesus appears in relief or incised.
+An important group of crucifixes and cross-shaped pendants of various styles and materials were also found.
+On some of these crosses the image of Jesus appears in relief or incised.